AI for Beginners

 Things I've actually built proof of concept

 Not polished products.
 Not ready for prime time.
 But real things, solving real problems, that have already saved real time.
-I'm very conscious of scope creep — the biggest trap is that you start one thing and suddenly you're building seventeen things and finishing none of them.
-So consider all of this tinkering.
-A test environment.
-Work in progress.

 📊